yj022011/CS194A_MyMaps/README.md

 * [x] Changed the color theme of the app.
 * [x] Instead of the default marker, a custom marker drawable is used (speech bubble with place title as the text).
+* [X] Added number of places of each map in the main view.

 ## Video Walkthrough